digitaldonkey/css_color_variables/README.md

 Read more at [drupal.org/docs/theming-drupal/color-module](https://www.drupal.org/docs/theming-drupal/color-module).

-### Render variables
+#### Main module solely renders CSS variables

-Base module css_color_variables allows to render your themes color module colors into CSS variables.
+The main module `css_color_variables` allows to render your themes color module colors into CSS variables.

 After setting custom theme color variables you should see something like